Pocho98/Pocho98/README.md

 - 👋 Hi, I’m @Pocho98
 - 👀 I’m interested in roguelike games and music (I'm the bassist of "Los Maples de Huevo", search it in spotify :D)
-- 🌱 I´m currently learning to program in Kotlin language, using Android Studio
+- 🌱 I´m currently learning to program in Python language, Visual Studio Code
-- 💞️ I’m looking to collaborate in any project that helps my training as a Kotlin programmer
+- 💞️ I’m looking to collaborate in any project that helps my training as a Python programmer
 - 📫 You can contact me in my e-mail: agustin.aller@gmail.com

 <!---